need4swede/wiki-go/data/documents/ios/document.md

 # iPhone & iPad

-Neptune uses the same library, profile, playback engine, and preferences on Apple TV, iPhone, and iPad.
-Its touch interface also connects Neptune to iOS-owned surfaces such as Home Screen widgets, Lock Screen widgets, and Live Activities, and it can continue video or audio after you leave the app.
+Neptune uses the same library, profile, playback engine, and preferences across supported clients.
+On iPhone and iPad, its touch interface also connects Neptune to iOS-owned surfaces such as Home Screen widgets, Lock Screen widgets, and Live Activities, and it can continue video or audio after you leave the app.